rsastri21/CrewMatch/README.md

 The API contains requests categorized between two entities: *Candidates* and *Productions*.

-`The hosting service has not yet been determined, so API endpoints omit the URL at which they will be accessed.`
+**Update: *Headers* and *User* have been added with respective functionalities.**

+`Heroku is being used as the deployment service.
+Heroku PostgreSQL is used as the database.
+For security purposes, the URL of the API will not be distributed.`

 ---